Updated: Nov 27, 2022

 I’m not one to share with others the things that are going on in my life.
 In fact, I’m a very, very private person.
-For instance, I was in the hospital from the flu for nearly a week very recently (and why there have been no Torah Bites in two weeks!), and most of the people in my circle of friends and family didn’t know about it until I was nearly home.
+For instance, I was in the hospital from the flu for nearly a week very recently and most of the people in my circle of friends and family didn’t know about it until I was nearly home.

 It’s just the way I am.
 I don’t want to bother others.
 I don’t want to be a worry to them.
 I feel they have as much in their lives as I do, and I don’t need to add to my angst to theirs.
 I’m the same way when I have family come in during the holidays or special occasions, when I’m managing my husband’s business, when I’m doing the household chores…I don’t ask for help.
 Everyone else is busy and has their stuff to do, and they don’t need me adding to their pile.
 I don’t want to give them even more work to do.
 My reasoning sounds pretty thoughtful and considerate, doesn’t it?